msc94/coding_assistant/README.md

 **Installation Problems:**
 - Ensure Python 3.12+ is installed
-- Use `uv pip install -e .` instead of requirements.txt
+- Use `uv pip install -e .` for installation
-- Verify Node.js is available for MCP servers
+- Verify Node.js is available for MCP servers (`node --version`)

 **API Key Errors:**
-- Check `.envrc` file exists and is loaded
+- Set required environment variables for your chosen model provider
-- Verify API keys are valid and not expired
+- Verify API keys are valid and have sufficient credits/quota
-- Ensure direnv is installed and allowed if using `.envrc`
+- For Gemini: Ensure you have API access enabled in Google AI Studio

+**Command-Line Issues:**
+- Check that all required arguments are provided
+- Use `./run.fish --help` to see available options
+- Ensure MCP server JSON configurations are valid

 **Sandbox Errors:**
-- Add required directories to `sandbox_directories` in config
+- Add required directories with `--sandbox-directories /path/to/dir`
-- Use `--disable-sandbox` for debugging
+- Use `--disable-sandbox` for debugging (not recommended for production)
-- Check file permissions in working directory
+- Check file permissions in the working directory

 **MCP Server Issues:**
-- Verify Node.js installation
+- Verify Node.js and npx are installed (`npx --version`)
-- Check `npx` is available in PATH
+- Check that uvx is available (`uvx --version`)
-- Ensure network connectivity for package downloads
+- Ensure network connectivity for downloading MCP server packages
+- If using environment variables in MCP config, ensure they're set

-**Configuration Problems:**
+**Environment Variable Problems:**
+- List all set environment variables: `env | grep -i key`
-- Check `~/.config/coding_assistant/config.json` exists
+- Check if direnv is properly configured: `direnv status`
-- Verify JSON syntax is valid
+- Verify `.envrc` syntax if using direnv
-- Reset config by deleting file (will regenerate defaults)

 ### Getting Help
 - Check agent logs for detailed error messages